nkien0204/lets-go/README.md

 - **Tcp proxy** server
 - **Tcp** (server and client)

-Please create `.env` file base on `.env.dev` to get all environment variables.
+Please create `.env` file base on `.env.sample` to get all environment variables.
 Run `./go_layout serve -h` for more detail.

 ## Some other utils